 Section 1: General description.
 System name, version, intended purpose, the provider’s identity, and the date of the documentation.
 This section also requires a description of how the AI system interacts with hardware or software that is not part of the system itself.

-Section 2: Detailed description of system elements and development process.
-The architecture, computational resources, design choices, and the development methodology.
-For systems that continue learning after deployment, the section must describe predetermined changes and how the system was designed to meet applicable requirements throughout its lifecycle.
+Section 2: Detailed description of elements and development process.
+The architecture, computational resources, design choices, and the development methodology, including training data sources, preprocessing decisions, data governance measures, labeling procedures, and data assumptions.
+For systems that continue learning after deployment, this section must describe predetermined changes and how the system was designed to meet applicable requirements throughout its lifecycle.
+Bias evaluation requirements derive from Article 10 (data governance) and surface here as testing metrics including potentially discriminatory impacts in Annex IV point 2(g): “description of the metrics used to measure the accuracy, robustness and cybersecurity of the high-risk AI system… as well as of potentially discriminatory impacts.”

 Section 3: Detailed information about monitoring, functioning, and control.
 The system’s capabilities and limitations of performance, the degrees of accuracy and the foreseeable unintended outcomes, human oversight measures per Article 14, and specifications for input data.

-Section 4: Risk management system.
-A description of the risk management system applied during development, including risk identification, estimation, evaluation, and the risk mitigation measures adopted.
+Section 5: Risk management system.
+A description of the risk management system applied during development, including risk identification, estimation, evaluation, and the risk mitigation measures adopted, in accordance with Article 9.

-Section 9: EU Declaration of Conformity.
-A copy of the Declaration of Conformity as required under Article 47, or a reference to it.
-Links to conformity assessment procedures completed.
+Section 8: EU Declaration of Conformity.
+A copy of the Declaration of Conformity as required under Article 47, or a reference to it, along with links to conformity assessment procedures completed.

 The Documentation Depth Auditors Expect

 The model card is no longer a one-page summary.
-Under Annex IV, it is a living technical documentation package that must be maintained, versioned, and retained for a decade.
+Under Annex IV, it is a living technical documentation package that must be maintained, versioned, and retained for a decade from placement on the market.
 Organizations treating it as a one-time deliverable will fail their first audit.
 Treat AI model cards for compliance as an ongoing operational process, not a project milestone.

 Multi-Framework Crosswalk: Annex IV, NIST AI RMF, and ISO 42001